 The cost to replace or retain qualified nurses, health care professionals and other key personnel may adversely affect our financial performance, and we may not be able to comply with certain states' staffing requirements.
 We could experience significant increases in our operating costs due to shortages in qualified nurses, health care professionals and other key personnel.
 The market for these key personnel is highly competitive.
 We, like other health care providers, have experienced difficulties in attracting and retaining qualified personnel, especially facility administrators, nurses, certified nurses' aides and other important health care providers.
 There is currently a shortage of nurses, and trends indicate this shortage will continue or worsen in the future.
-The difficulty our skilled nursing facilities are experiencing in hiring and retaining qualified personnel has increased our average wage rate.
-We may continue to experience increases in our labor costs due to higher wages and greater benefits required to attract and retain qualified health care personnel.
+The difficulty our skilled nursing facilities are experience increases in our labor costs due to higher wages and greater benefits required to attract and retain qualified health care personnel.
 Our ability to control labor costs will significantly affect our future operating results.
 Additionally, if we fail to attract and retain qualified and skilled personnel, our ability to conduct our business operations effectively could be harmed.